isolume/popWALLS/README.md

 # popWALLS

-Please wait, popWALLS will soon be on the Play Store.<br>
-Want to get notified of new updates?
-[Join our Telegram](https://t.me/popWALLS).
+This is the old version of popWALLS.
+The new version (on the Play Store) is required to be able to use new wallpapers.

 Other info:
 - Uses [Frames](https://github.com/jahirfiquitiva/Frames)